AustinScola/arborista/README.md

 transformations.

-This process is similar to how when a bug is discovered, a test should be written which catches the bug, then the bug should be fixed.
+This process is similar to how when a bug is discovered, a test should be written which catches the bug, then the code should be altered to make all tests pass.

 When it comes to the domain of Arborista, developers can add support for new types of tree structures so that Arborista can tend to more for them.